 GET A FREE PRICE QUOTE

->

-> The Ford Expedition is one of the largest cars on the market in the U.S. Built for big families that need towing capacity, it competes with the Chevrolet Suburban, GMC Yukon, and the Toyota Sequoia.
+The Ford Expedition is one of the largest cars on the market in the U.S. Built for big families that need towing capacity, it competes with the Toyota Sequoia, GMC Yukon, and the Chevrolet Suburban.

->

-> The Expedition gets its running gear from the Ford F-150 pickup trucks, although it has a unique independent rear suspension that it shares with the related Lincoln Navigation.
+The Expedition gets its running gear from the Ford F-150 pickup trucks, although it has a unique independent rear suspension that it shares with the related Lincoln Navigation.
 The Expedition is offered in both short-wheelbase and long-wheelbase EL versions.

 The Expedition was brand-new in the 1997 model year, and was revised significantly for the 2003 model year.
 It's now in its third generation, since a 2007 reskin.

 At first, the Expedition was an indirect follow-up to the old Ford Bronco, a two-door ute that was sold through the 1991 model year.
 Based on truck running gear, the Expedition proved popular even while Ford's Explorer saw its sales collapse in the wake of a major tire recall.The first-generation Expedition was produced from 1997 to 2002.
 Sharing the F-Series platform of the day, the Expedition could seat up to nine passengers.
 Buyers could choose either a 4.6-liter V-8 coupled to a four-speed automatic or a 5.4-liter V-8 with a four-speed automatic.
 Power output of 215 horsepower in the smaller engine rose to 240 hp with an upgrade in the 2000 model year; the larger V-8 saw power rise from 230 hp to 260 hp at the same time.
 The upgrades synced with a revised front end and rear end, the addition of side airbags as an option, and the availability of rear parking sensors.